GluuFederation/docs-ce-prod/2.4.4/source/reference/schema.md

 * __oxState__:  oxState
 * __oxAuthSessionAttribute__:  oxAuthSessionAttribute
 * __oxAsJwt__:  Boolean field to indicate whether object is used as JWT
-* __oxJwt__:  JWT representation of the object or otherwise jwt associated with the object
+* __oxJwt__:  JWT representation of the object or otherwise JWT associated with the object
 * __oxInvolvedClients__:  Involved clients

 ## oxAuthConfiguration